rustwasm/gloo/README.md

-Gloo is a collection of libraries, and those libraries provide ergonomic Rust wrappers for browser APIs. `web-sys`/`js-sys` are very difficult/inconvenient to use directly so provides wrappers around the raw bindngs which makes it easier to consume those APIs.
+Gloo is a collection of libraries, and those libraries provide ergonomic Rust wrappers for browser APIs. `web-sys`/`js-sys` are very difficult/inconvenient to use directly so gloo provides wrappers around the raw bindngs which makes it easier to consume those APIs.
 This is why it is called a "toolkit", instead of "library" or "framework".